Joesalmon1985/DigitalRights/Digital_Rights.md

 charging patients for television At present a significant portion of us have limited access to the Internet and the benefits that access provides.
-Providing access where it is otherwise limited is a good initial step to reducing and eventually ending the digital divide.4g+/LTE should also be made available in all rural areas, this negates the need to dig up ground and lay cable/fibre optic. - Currently, one of the major issues is that BT control a monopoly on wires where Virgin don’t exist.
+Providing access where it is otherwise limited is a good initial step to reducing and eventually ending the digital divide.
+4g+/LTE should also be made available in all rural areas, this negates the need to dig up ground and lay cable/fibre optic. - Currently, one of the major issues is that BT control a monopoly on wires where Virgin don’t exist.
 As a result, many communities are simply told “No” even if they can raise the cash - we need to cover this.
-I’m going to run this issue past a couple of experts I know in the subject...Planning ahead, fibre/cable will be much less of an issue, in just a few years we will be able to have over the air networks which will rival current cable speeds (around 152mb).
+I’m going to run this issue past a couple of experts I know in the subject...
+Planning ahead, fibre/cable will be much less of an issue; in just a few years we will be able to have over the air networks which will rival current cable speeds (around 152mb).
 Not in rural areas.
-I don’t even have a DAB signal where I live….though I agree will be less of an issue I think it needs to be a policy that the large network providers have to be mandated to provide coverage as part of any overall package they are given by a government.
+I don’t even have a DAB signal where I live.
+Though I agree will be less of an issue I think it needs to be a policy that the large network providers have to be mandated to provide coverage as part of any overall package they are given by a government.
 What are people’s thoughts on the current scheme to promote rural broadband?
 I lean towards a